Walker's Creek & Beamer Creek Floodplain Mapping

 Whenever there is sustained or sudden rainfall this area fills with water.
 There is what may be a city drain that runs to the storm drain on Monarch Park Drive.
 The drain is insufficient and the area takes a few days to a week for the collected water to disperse or evaporate.
 Please contact

-Devon F. about 4 years ago
+Devon F. almost 5 years ago

 Has the new housing development on the west side of Niagara St, between Scott St, Linwell Rd and Maple Dr, caused any more flooding problems at this area of Walker's Creek.
 I went too most meetings in St. Catharines involving this project.
 Since the project was started in spring 2019 there has been no update about any further flooding in this area next to the housing project, would have liked an update on this area as the project is still ongoing.
 Robert A.

-Robert A about 4 years ago
+Robert A almost 5 years ago

 We walk along Walkers Creek almost everyday from Linwell Rd. to Parnell.
 Currently there is a large fallen tree mostly in the creek near the walkway at Keistan and Stratcona.
 The culverts in this section are not in great shape.
 Home owners whose backyards run to the creek may need information on how to care for the waterway.
 We are fortunate to have such a great area to enjoy.
 Debris entering the creek seems to be the biggest problem along with poor maintenance of the culverts.

-Peter M. about 4 years ago
+Peter M. almost 5 years ago

 The entrance at Costen and Strathcona leads to a small open area next to the playground that floods extensively in spring- fall.
 As the standing water can create mosquito breading grounds, may I suggest you consider planting a rain garden there to help soak up the water and improve the locations native plants, insects, birds and animals?

-Chris N about 4 years ago
+Chris N almost 5 years ago

 I walk my dog daily in Walkers Creek Parkway and have checked out the culverts on a regular basis at the entrance of Costen and Strathcona.
 One side of the culvert is blocked by debris and the flow of water is extremely reduce.
 I also clear the drains on Strathcona of leaves and debris.
 I noticed this year that the roads at the north end of Strathcona were cleaned by the city, but I believed the south end was not.
 There was no evidence of the street cleaner there.
 So the drains regularly clog up.